The Bankrate promise

 Chapter 7 bankruptcy

-With Chapter 7 bankruptcy, property is sold and the proceeds are used to pay off debts.
-This type of bankruptcy is usually pursued by consumers who do not earn enough money to repay the debts they have.
+With Chapter 7 bankruptcy, the property is sold, and the proceeds are used to pay off debts.
+This type of bankruptcy is usually pursued by consumers who do not earn enough money to repay their debts.

 Chapter 13 bankruptcy

 With a Chapter 13 bankruptcy, some unsecured debts may be forgiven.
 However, remaining debts are reorganized and set up to be repaid over a specific length of time (usually three to five years).
 This type of bankruptcy is often utilized by consumers who earn enough to repay their debts but need assistance and a fresh start.